oezingle/lua-inspector/README.md

 # lua-inspector

-A simple lua library to help inspect data at runtime
+A simple lua library to help inspect data at runtime.